Jayesh8946/OLA-Data-Analytics-Project/README.md

 In this project, I analyzed **103,025 ride bookings** using SQL Server and Power BI.
 Business questions were answered through SQL queries and reusable SQL Views, while Power BI dashboards were designed to visualize key performance indicators and operational metrics.

+This project analyzes a historical OLA ride-booking dataset covering 1 July 2024 to 31 July 2024.
+Using SQL Server, Excel, and Power BI, I explored booking trends, revenue, cancellations, customer behavior, and vehicle performance to build an interactive analytics dashboard.

 ---

 # 🎯 Project Objectives